shikikan-neko08/hibiki-dots/readme.md

  * [lsd](https://github.com/Peltoche/lsd)
  * Brass Mono Font

  Several Fonts are also required to display the character correctly. for example : Adobe Source Han and Font Awesome

+ the i3lock scripts has 2 version : japanese and english. by default, english scripts will be used. please edit your sxhkd config accordingly.